Pure Land Buddhism: In Chinese Buddhism

 However, Chinese Buddhist Pure Land practice also commonly relies on multiple elements for their practice of nianfo, including contemplation and visualization of Amitābha, his attendant bodhisattvas, and the Pure Land.
 Such visualization methods are found in the Pratyutpanna-samādhi-sūtra and in the Amitayurdhyana Sutra, which presents sixteen progressive visualizations, each corresponding to the attainment of various levels of rebirth in the Pure Land.

 The first of these steps is contemplation of a setting sun, until the visualization is clear whether the eyes are open or closed.
 Each step adds complexity to the visualization of Sukhāvatī, with the final contemplation being an expansive visual which includes Amitābha and his attendant bodhisattvas.
 According to Inagaki Hisao, this method was widely followed in the past for the purpose of developing samādhi.
 Visualization practises for Amitābha are also popular in Chinese Esoteric Buddhism, Shingon Buddhism as well as other schools of Vajrayana.

 One Chinese master who taught nianfo along with visualization was Yìnguāng (1861–1940).
 He also stressed the importance of other elements in this practice, mainly faith in Amitābha, vowing to be reborn in Sukhāvatī and also having the intention to transfer the merit of one's practice to all beings.
 Similarly, Jixing Chewu stressed the importance of various prerequisite elements to nianfo practice: bodhicitta, faith in the Pure Land, an aspiration to achieve rebirth there, a sense of shame at past wrongdoing, joy at having learned of Pure Land, sadness over one's bad karma and gratitude to the Buddha.

 Types of nianfo

-Guifeng Zongmi (圭峰宗密, 780–841) was a Huayan and Chan master who also wrote on nianfo practice.
+Guifeng Zongmi was a Huayan and Chan master who also wrote on nianfo practice.
 He taught a schema of four types of nianfo which were adopted by later Pure Land authors like Yunqi Zhuhong (1535–1615) and Zhiyu (1924–2000).
 Zongmi's four types of nianfo are (1) Contemplation of the name "which focuses on "mentally holding" the name; (2) Contemplating an image of the Buddha; (3) Contemplating the major and minor marks of a Buddha without a physical image, and (4) Contemplating the "true mark", in which one contemplates the Dharma Body (Dharmakaya), the true self in all phenomenon.